TaygaHoshi/tt-project/Lists/List of Spells - Witchcraft.md

 **Radius:** 5 meters
 **Duration:** (5 + ARC/2) rounds
 **Effect**
-	You generate a large and stationary raincloud above you, and it starts to rain immediately.
+	You generate a large and stationary rain cloud above you, and it starts to rain immediately.
 All creatures ending their turns below this cloud are soaked unless they have cover from rain.
 	Alternatively, you can choose to cast a wider and longer version of this spell.
 This requires 1 hour of uninterrupted casting.
-In this case, this raincloud lasts for 5 hours and affects a 50 meter radius area.
+In this case, this rain cloud lasts for 5 hours and affects a 50 meter radius area.
 	This spell can only be used outside or interiors with sufficient space.

 ## Terraform